 The use of MSC offers the potential to one day regenerate new cartilage to repair chronic joint injuries in horses and humans.
 To help develop new MSC-based therapies, researchers in the EORC are using in vitro assays with MSC and growth factors and substrates to assess the impact of these factors on differentiation of MSC into functional chondrocytes.
 Program Faculty: Drs.
 David Kisiday, David Frisbe, and Wayne MacIlwraith

-Stem Cells for Immune Modulation
+Stem Cells for Immune Modulation of Asthma

 Stem Cells for Improved Cardiac Valves